 Lead Pipe Replacement in Mississauga Area by Mister Plumber!

-Call our fully-licensed, bonded and insured Mississauga plumbers at 416 939 1530 The only Reliable and Trustworthy option.
+Call our fully-licensed, insured and experienced Mississauga plumbers at 416 939 1530 The only Reliable and Trustworthy option.

-Serving Toronto, Mississauga, Scarborough, North York, Etobicoke, Oakville & GTA
+Serving Toronto, Mississauga, Scarborough, North York, Etobicoke, Oakville, Brampton & GTA

 If you live in a house built prior to the mid-1950’s, your underground waterline might be made of lead or/and galvanized steel.
 Your underground waterline to your home consists of two parts: City and private.
 Your private portion can be replaced by any private plumbing contractor with a valid Mississauga license.
 The City side can be replaced later after upgrading your private portion by the Mississauga Water division.
 In all cases, the homeowner is responsible for the cost of replacing the private side, while the City usually replaces its portion at no cost in approximately 12 weeks.